Lily recently read Debi Metcalfe's article in Equus Magazine titled, When is Horse Theft Not A Crime

 I also have one horse that has a bill of sale, but it is handwritten and not notarized in any way.
 Would this be considered legally valid?

-Also if it is not proof of ownership— what can I do?
+Also, what can I do if it is not proof of ownership?

 One more question— sorry!
 I am attempting to run a cost-benefit analysis on freeze branding versus chipping.

-How much do you think one would cost compared to the other?
+5. How much would one cost compared to the other?